TheKikGen/REBIRTH-NOCD/readme.txt

 ---------------------------------------------------------

 RB-338 is now a freeware, but it still asks for the CD image to be present and it's quite annoying.
-With this small not intrusive patch, you do not need anymore to launch the cd image before using RB-338.
+With this small non intrusive patch, you do not need anymore to launch the cd image before using RB-338.

 1/ Mount CD image and install Rebirth RB-338 on your computer 1/ Copy RB20FUL.DAT & RB20UPD.DAT  to the root of a fixed hardisk or a usb key that will be permanently available